 It is a good idea to have your pet groomed prior to surgery, they may not have another opportunity for 2-10 weeks.

 Most clients will have a wide range of questions and concerns when bringing their pet in for surgery.
 Here are some commonly asked questions about appointments at our veterinary hospital:

 - When are surgery appointments available?

-New patient appointments are available Monday through Thursday and closed on Fridays.
+New patient appointments are available Monday through Friday.

 - How are referral appointments requested?